A NSW Government Website

 This is your chance to show us who you are and put your best foot forward!

-In the assessment centre you’ll be asked to complete two activities which each run for approximately fifty minutes.
-There is a short break in between activities which will be a structured interview and a group activity.
+In the assessment centre you will complete 2 activities: a structured interview and a group activity.
+Each activity runs for approximately 50 minutes and there is a short break in between.
 On the day, you will receive a briefing and be given the opportunity to ask questions to ensure you understand the requirements for each activity.

-If you are successful in the recruitment process, we will contact you to confirm your position in the graduate pool for the relevant stream.
-This means your application is being considered for a role in the 2024 graduate program and you may be contacted by one or more of the government agencies looking for graduates.
-If you have applied for multiple streams, you may be successful in both.
-In this stage you will also be asked to complete an online video interview question.
+If you are successful in the recruitment process, we will contact you to confirm your position in the graduate pool.
+This means your application is being considered for a role in the 2025 graduate program and you may be contacted by one or more of the government agencies looking for graduates.

 Agencies may contact you to complete a reference check.
-If the referee reports are satisfactory, we may make you an offer.
-This offer will be subject to satisfactory pre-employment checks (citizen, visa, qualification and criminal history).
+If the referee reports are satisfactory, they may make you an offer.
+This offer will be subject to satisfactory pre-employment checks (citizen, visa, qualification, and criminal history).
 We’ll also provide your assessment results to your employing agency to support your development.

 We are a diverse and inclusive employer and we strive to reflect the community we serve through our workforce.
 We have extra information for Aboriginal candidates and candidates with disability to assist you in applying for the program.